givtrah/dotfiles/README.md

 Then run
 nixos-rebuild switch

-Finally do (while standing in the nix-config dir)
+Finally do (while standing in the dotfiles dir)

 nixos-rebuild switch --flake ./#HOSTNAME-WANTED --impure